OAuth for Remote MCP Servers

 The Cursor exception

 Cursor follows the same local flow, but a known Cursor bug stops the IDE from opening the browser after it registers — so the sign-in step never starts.
-The workaround is the mcp-remote shim (npx -y mcp-remote@latest https://mcp.internal.example/mcp), which runs the OAuth flow itself and hands Cursor a working connection.
+The workaround is the mcp-remote shim (npx -y mcp-remote@latest https://mcp.example.com/mcp), which runs the OAuth flow itself and hands Cursor a working connection.
 Nothing on the server changes.

-Claude Desktop — public (cloud)
+Claude Desktop — cloud

 sequenceDiagram